 2. The Seller will only fill food grade flexi-bladders which have been tested and approved by the Seller.
 The Seller will advise the Buyer if, in the Seller’s opinion, the flexi-bladder has not been correctly mounted or the container is not in a clean and sound condition.
 The Seller is not obliged to use unacceptable flexi-bladders or containers to store or transport wine, and will not be responsible for any associated delay, failure to deliver or other costs.

-3. The Seller will pad filter the wine as it is transferred into the flexitank using nominal 0.45 micron filter media.
-The bladder will be filled to a minimum of 24,000 litres and the Seller will invoice based on the nominal fill of 24,000L.
+3. The Seller will filter the wine as it is transferred into the flexitank using 0.45 micron absolute filter media.
+The flexitank will be filled to a minimum of 24,000 litres and the Seller will invoice based on the nominal fill of 24,000L.

 4. ISO/steel tanks may be provided by the Buyer; however, these will incur a surcharge of AU$0.03 per litre.
 This charge relates to extra cellar and freight costs incurred.
 The Seller will invoice the Buyer based on the calibrated volume of the ISO/steel tank filled.